Nothing Like It in the World (The Boys episode): Writing

 Another twist involving the character of Stormfront is used in the episode, in which it is revealed that in the 70s she used to be operating as a different superheroine known as Liberty until she vanished, revealing that she not only changed her name to be adaptable on current times but also that the Compound-V also made her to not age anymore.
 Kripke decided to create that persona for the character was because he wanted to reveal a hint of who the character really is and who she was during the past decades before the period of time where the series take place, while also seeking to explore all the racism issues that the United States is currently facing by and explore the subject matter in a very sensitive way and explore the perspective and the point of views from people of color, intending make people aware of this by using the murder of George Floyd as an example.
 Kripke also used the character and the Supe terrorist's storyline as an analogy of the real-world issues that deals with the immigration by comparing the latter with immigrants.

 The episode also continues Becca's storyline with Billy Butcher being reunited with her for the first time in eight years after her disappearance and presumed death, however the former refuses to go with him knowing that he would abandon her son Ryan for having Homelander as his father.
 Kripke revealed that he used this in order to make Butcher to start questioning about himself and his life by taking away everything he believed and knew, putting him in a place where he needs to build a place somewhere else.

 Casting

-The episode main cast includes Karl Urban as Billy Butcher, Jack Quaid as Hughie Campbell, Antony Starr as John Gillman / Homelander, Erin Moriarty as Annie January / Starlight, Dominique McElligott as Maggie Shaw / Queen Maeve, Jessie T. Usher as Reggie Franklin / A-Train, Laz Alonso as Marvin T. Milk / Mother's Milk (M.M.), Chace Crawford as Kevin Kohler / The Deep, Tomer Capone as Serge / Frenchie, Karen Fukuhara as Kimiko Miyashiro / The Female, Nathan Mitchell as Earving / Black Noir, Colby Minifie as Ashley Barrett, and Aya Cash as Klara Risinger / Stormfront.
+The episode main cast includes Karl Urban as Billy Butcher, Jack Quaid as Hughie Campbell, Antony Starr as John Gillman / Homelander, Erin Moriarty as Annie January / Starlight, Dominique McElligott as Maggie Shaw / Queen Maeve, Jessie T. Usher as Reggie Franklin / A-Train, Laz Alonso as Marvin T. Milk / Mother's Milk (M.M.), Chace Crawford as Kevin Kohler / The Deep, Tomer Capone as Serge / Frenchie, Karen Fukuhara as Kimiko Miyashiro / The Female, Nathan Mitchell as Earving / Black Noir, Colby Minifie as Ashley Barrett, and Aya Cash as Clara Vought / Stormfront.
 Also starring are Elisabeth Shue as Doppelgänger (Madelyn Stillwell), Shantel VanSanten as Becca Butcher, Jessica Hecht as Carol Manheim, Abraham Lim as Kenji Miyashiro, Jordana Lajoie as Cherie, Dawnn Lewis as Valerie Hunter, Howard Campbell as Myron Hunter, and Laila Robins as Grace Mallory.